Editor Setup

-Dirstarter comes with pre-configured settings for VSCode and Cursor to provide an optimal development experience.
-This guide will help you set up your editor for maximum productivity.
+Dirstarter works with all major code editors.
+This guide will help you set up your preferred editor for maximum productivity.

 Recommended Extensions